5 Days • Wednesday-Sunday, September 28 – October 2, 2016 • Iowa City, IA 52240

-Neal Spackman has transformeda 80 acres of desert in Saudi Arabia with transformational terraforming.
+Neal Spackman has transformed the 80 acres of desert known as Al Baydha in Saudi Arabia with transformational terraforming.
 Using water from flash floods, he has pioneered a silvopasture system that regenerates groundwater, builds soil, and creates new economies in a climate averaging fewer than 3 inches of rain per year and summer temperatures reaching over 120ºF.

 Protégé of legendary Austrian farmer Sepp Holzer, Zach is the first person to earn Holzer Practitioner’s Certification in the USA.
 Zach will construct a Holzer-style livestock earth stable during the Farmscale Permaculture workshop.
 Harvesting the natural productivity of agroecosystems over the long-term is primary focus of Zach’s design work, constructing high initial input, high yield systems that last until the next ice age.